adel-hesham/Basic-PC-Controller/README.md

 Here are some of the enhancements planned for the future:

-- 🔐 Add multi-user support with authentication (e.g., username/password or tokens).
 - 🔒 Secure communication over the network
 - ✅ Implement password-less `sudo` with proper security considerations.
-- 💡 Refactor command handling to use a dispatch map (e.g., `std::map<std::string, std::function<void()>>`) instead of long chains of conditionals.
 - 📦 Add more controls (e.g., file transfer, media control, system monitoring).

 ## To Compile

-g++ server.cpp command.cpp main.cpp -o server
+g++ server.cpp command.cpp main.cpp signal_handler.cpp -o server

 ## To Run